Analysis of autocorrelation times in Neural Markov Chain Monte Carlo simulations: Introduction

 \subsection{Neural Markov Chain Monte Carlo (NMCMC)}

-In the approach discussed in this paper, we use an artificial neural network to model the probability $p(\b{s})$.
+In the VAN approach discussed in this paper, we use an artificial neural network to model the probability $p(\b{s})$.
 In order to do so we must first recast $p(\b{s})$ in the form that will ensure proper normalisation and allow for easy sampling from the learned distribution.
 To this end we rewrite $p(\mathbf{s}_k)$ as a product of conditional probabilities of consecutive spins, i.e.

 Note that factorization of the total probability of the configuration into $N$ conditional probabilities requires a unique ordering of all spins on the lattice.
-However, the precise form the ordering does not matter if it is maintained during the entire simulation.
+However, the precise form of the ordering does not matter if it is maintained during the entire simulation.
 For definiteness, in our implementation we use a lexicographic ordering on the two-dimensional lattice, the $x$ coordinate being faster than the $y$ coordinate.

-Now we can use an artificial neural network to model the conditional probabilities $p(s^i|\cdot)$.
+Now we can use an artificial neural network to model the functional dependence of all conditional probabilities $p(s^i|\cdot)$.
 In the simplest realization, the neural network will have $N$ input neurons and $N$ output neurons.
 The value of the output of the $i$-th neuron is interpreted as

 In order to ensure that the conditional probabilities depend only on the values of the preceding spins a particular architecture of artificial neural networks is used, the so-called autoregressive networks.
 They are build out of a class of dense or convolutional layers where the neural connections are only allowed to the neurons associated to the preceding spins.
 The details of such a construction can be found in Ref.\cite{2019PhRvL.122h0602W}.